justinchmura/dot-files/readme.md

-## OSX Dot Files
+## Simple Dot Files

-Share & suggest...

-## Installation

-Haven't figured that out yet. :)
+Just a collection of non-vim dot files that I wanted to hold on to.

 ## LICENSE